xlz/rosbeam/Beam-Internals.md

 drwx------ 2 root root 16384 Apr 22  2014 lost+found
 ```

 In `config` directory, there are all kinds of configurations.
-The ones relevant to us is
+The ones relevant to us are

 ```
 $ cat RPD-STORE/config/release/target